Best ELD Providers 2024: Top Electronic Logging Devices

 Quick overview

-GPS Trackit provides fleet tracking and dashcam solutions.
+GPS Trackit provides fleet tracking and dashcam solutions at an affordable price, making it a great solution for smaller fleets.
 Its GPS tracking tech collects detailed driver behavior reports so you can hone in on patterns of unsafe road activity.
-This is why we recommend GPS Trackit for managers looking to identify and resolve safety concerns.

 GPS Trackit serves over 12,000 fleets globally.
 It is headquartered in Roswell, Georgia.